CRH

 2.4.
 Immunological effect of CRH

-- CRH secreted directly by peripheral nerves stimulates local inflammation (immune CRH)34
+- CRH secreted directly by the peripheral nerves stimulates local inflammation (immune CRH)34

 -

-CRH in the brain inhibits the inflammatory response via glucocorticoids (cortisol) and catecholamines.3
+CRH in the brain inhibits the inflammatory reaction via glucocorticoids (cortisol) and catecholamines.3

-What is probably meant is that CRH triggers a cortisol response.
+This presumably means that CRH triggers a cortisol reaction.
 Cortisol is known to inhibit inflammation.

 2.5.
 Neurotoxic effects of CRH in chronic stress

-Prolonged high CRH levels lead to a reduced binding ability of CRH receptors in the PFC (downregulation).43 Since the PFC is involved in inhibition of the HPA axis (stress axis), prolonged high cortisol levels lead to impaired inhibition of the HPA axis.44
+Prolonged high CRH levels lead to a reduced binding capacity of the CRH receptors in the PFC (downregulation).43 As the PFC is involved in the inhibition of the HPA axis (stress axis), a long-lasting high cortisol level leads to an impairment of the inhibition of the HPA axis.44

-The effect of CRH may be enhanced by vasopressin on corticotroph hypohysial cells, especially during prolonged stress.45
+The effect of CRH can be enhanced by vasopressin on the corticotrophic hypohyseal cells, especially during prolonged stress.45

-CRH output is co-regulated by higher-level entities, including the hippocampus.45
+CRH release is regulated by higher-level instances, including the hippocampus.45

-In the presence of a hypoactive HPA axis, usually identified by a flattened cortisostress response, fatigue, depressive symptomatology, hyperalgesia, and increased immune/inflammatory responses, CRH agonists could potentially be helpful.
-Areas of application could include
+In the case of a hypoactive HPA axis, which can usually be identified by a flattened cortisostress response, fatigue, depressive symptomatology, hyperalgesia and increased immune / inflammatory reactions, CRH agonists could possibly be helpful.
+Areas of application could be, for example

 - Atypical depression3